 The water treatment plant consists of a membrane filtration process.
-Raw water source is Wawa Lake which is pumped from the low lift station to a common header which feeds three Pall membrane systems, each consisting of a feed and backwash tank, feed/recirculation and reverse filtrate pump, 0.4 mm strainer and 30 cartridge membrane racks.
-Prior to the feed tanks, aluminum sulphate solution (alum) can be mixed into the raw water using a static mixer to coagulate dissolved organic carbon for removal in the Pall membrane skids as a method for decreasing disinfection by-product formation potential in the distribution system.
+Raw water source is Wawa Lake which is pumped from the low lift station to a common header which feeds three Aria Filtra (formerly Pall Water) membrane systems, each consisting of a feed and backwash tank, feed/recirculation and reverse filtrate pump, 0.4 mm strainer and 30 cartridge membrane racks.
+Prior to the feed tanks, aluminum sulphate solution (alum) can be mixed into the raw water using a static mixer to coagulate dissolved organic carbon for removal in the Aria Filtra (formerly Pall Water) membrane skids as a method for decreasing disinfection by-product formation potential in the distribution system.
 It is anticipated that this may only be required on a seasonal basis (e.g. summer and fall).
 Filtered water is discharged to an under-floor reservoir where chlorine is injected to provide the necessary disinfection CT prior to discharge to the distribution system.
-Sodium hypochlorite is used for primary and secondary disinfection.
+Sodium hypochlorite is used for primary and secondary disinfection, and membrane cleaning.
+Hydrofluorosilic acid is also added to the filtered water for dental health protection.
 Residue from the filter backwash and acid cleaning can be discharged to the municipal sanitary sewer system or to the storm sewer (if it meets the discharge criteria).